mwlang/activeadmin.info/README.md

 To sync the documentation:

-* Check out activeadmin.git and activeadmin.info.git to a shared sub-folder
+* Check out activeadmin.info.git
 * switch to the activeadmin.info folder
 * run: rake update

+This will clone activeadmin.git to the repo sub-folder (or git update it) and then update the docs folder with repo/docs, changing *.md links as appropriate.